 by Mike Ratliff

-41 So the Jews grumbled about him, because he said, “I am the bread that came down from heaven.”
-42 They said, “Is not this Jesus, the son of Joseph, whose father and mother we know?
-How does he now say, ‘I have come down from heaven’?”
-43 Jesus answered them, “Do not grumble among yourselves.
-44 No one can come to me unless the Father who sent me draws him.
-And I will raise him up on the last day.
-(John 6:41-44 ESV)
+41 Therefore the Jews were grumbling about Him, because He said, “I am the bread that came down out of heaven.”
+42 They were saying, “Is not this Jesus, the son of Joseph, whose father and mother we know?
+How does He now say, ‘I have come down out of heaven’?”
+43 Jesus answered and said to them, “Do not grumble among yourselves.
+44 No one can come to Me unless the Father who sent Me draws him; and I will raise him up on the last day.
+John 6:41-44 (NASB)

 One of the aspects of our Christian faith that we lose sight of sometimes, and it gets us in trouble when we do, is how vital it is that we remain totally amazed that we ever got saved at all.
 We make a huge error when we forget this because that path leads to self-righteousness, self-absorption, and an ungrateful heart towards God.
 Even though we may not be fully aware that we are in that place of self-focus, we cannot be Spirit-led when we are full of self.

 “God works in people’s hearts by sovereign grace, taking away their imperviousness to his word, taking away their inability to respond to that word, and changing the disposition of their hearts so that instead of saying “Nonsense” when they hear the word of Christ, they say, “That’s just what I need,” And they come.

 Are you a Christian?
 A believer?
 Then you came to Christ because you found yourself willing, longing, desirous, wanting to, as well as, perhaps, not wanting to but knowing you must.
 How was that?
 It was because God worked in your heart to give you this desire.
 He changed you.
 It was his irresistible grace that drew you to the Savior’s feet.
 Praise him for it!
 It was one expression of his love to you.” – From: To All Who Will Come pp 184-185 by J.I.
 Packer